tango-controls/labview-binding/README.md

 {save then double-click-on} c:\github\labview-binding\launcher\windows\start-labview.bat
 ```

-- in case you want to use your own Tango runtime, just edit the `compil-env-setup.bat` and modify the paths then rebuild the solution
+- in case you want to use your own Tango runtime, just edit the `compil-env-setup.bat`, modify the paths then rebuild the solution

 # How to build and install on Linux using cmake